rmceoin/glass-remindme/README.md

 Glass Remind Me
 ========================

+Use Google Glass to remind you to do things based on your location.

-This is a direct copy of the Java Mirror API demo app.
+This was a direct copy of the Java Mirror API demo app.
 From there I'm making changes to it to get an understanding of the API.

 mvn clean